One dimensional gapped quantum phases and enriched fusion categories: Introduction

 \end{expl}

-\begin{rem} The same topological skeleton ${}^{\FZ_1(\CS)}\CS$ can be associated to different gapped phases and different gapless phases depending on what local quantum symmetry we assign.
+\begin{rem} The same topological skeleton ${}^{\FZ_1(\CS)}\CS$ can be associated to different gapped/gapless phases depending on what local quantum symmetry we assign.
 We discuss a few examples for a fusion 1-category $\CS$. \bnu \item Given two different unitary rational VOA's $V$ and $V'$ with non-trivial central charges and two braided equivalences $\phi: \Rep(V) \to \FZ_1(\CS)$ and $\phi': \Rep(V') \to \FZ_1(\CS)$.
-Then the triples $(V,\phi,{}^{\FZ_1(\CS)}\CS)$ and $(V',\phi',{}^{\FZ_1(\CS)}\CS)$ describes two different anomalous 1d gapless phases.
+Then the triples $(V,\phi,{}^{\FZ_1(\CS)}\CS)$ and $(V',\phi',{}^{\FZ_1(\CS)}\CS)$ describe two different anomalous 1d gapless phases.
 Any two holomorphic VOA's are examples of such pairs of VOA's.
-One can also choose $V'$ to be a modular invariant rational full field algebra.
+One can also choose $V'$ to be a modular invariant closed CFT (i.e. a rational full field algebra).
 Then the triple $(V',\phi',{}^{\FZ_1(\CS)}\CS)$ describes an anomaly-free 1d gapless phase \cite{KZ21}.

 \item Let $\CS=\Rep(G)$ for a finite group $G$.
-If we identify $\FZ_1(\CS)$ with $\Mod_{V^G}$ by a braided equivalence $\phi: \Mod_{V^G} \to \FZ_1(\CS)$, where $V^G$ is the orbiford of a holomorphic VOA $V$ (assuming the folklore conjecture \cite{DVVV89,Kir02,DNR21}), we obtain a 1d anomalous gapless phase.
-If we associate $\FZ_1(\CS)$ to an onsite symmetry $G$ (i.e. a proper orbiford theory of the trivial VOA $\Cb$), we obtain a 1d gapped SPT order.
-Moreover, the braided equivalence $\phi: \FZ_1(\Rep(G)) \to \FZ_1(\CS)$ tells you which SPT order it defines.
-For example, if $\phi\simeq \id_{\FZ_1(\Rep(G))}$, then it defines the trivial 1d SPT order; if otherwise, then it defines a non-trivial SPT order.
+If we identify $\FZ_1(\CS)$ with $\Rep(V^G)$ by a braided equivalence $\phi: \Rep(V^G) \to \FZ_1(\CS)$, where $V^G$ is the $G$-invariant sub-VOA of a holomorphic VOA $V$ (assuming the folklore conjecture \cite{DVVV89,Kir02,DNR21}), we obtain a 1d anomalous gapless phase.
+If we associate $\FZ_1(\CS)$ to an onsite symmetry $G$, which can be viewed as a proper orbifold theory\footnote{In \cite{KZ22}, we provide an alternative mathematical theory of local quantum symmetries based on certain nets of local operators. } of the trivial VOA $\Cb$, we obtain a 1d gapped SPT order.
+Moreover, there is the braided equivalence $\phi: \FZ_1(\Rep(G)) \to \FZ_1(\CS)$ defining the SPT order (see \cite[Corollary 2.25, Remark 2.26]{KZ22}).
+For example, if $\phi\simeq \id_{\FZ_1(\Rep(G))}$, then it defines the trivial 1d SPT order; otherwise, it defines a non-trivial SPT order.

 \enu \end{rem}